opil/documentation/docs/admin/OPIL/opil_server.md

 - Computer with Linux-based operating with docker and docker-compose installed.
 - You know the IP-address of your system.
 Write it down as you will need  it later in this guide.
 This will be referred as `<ip-address>` from now on.
 - The following PNG image: [demo_map.png](files/demo_map.png)
-- You are familiar with Linux-based operating systems on basic level to execute commands and edit files
+- You must be familiar with Linux-based operating systems on a basic level to execute commands and edit files.
 - You have read the [introduction](../../start/index.md) and [deployment](../../start/deployment.md) pages and are familiar with the basic concepts of OPIL and the purpose of each OPIL module.